omnect/meta-omnect/README.md

 **Note:** The factory reset does not ensure data security.
 The old data is not wiped before recreating the respectively filesystem.

 # Todo's
-- document: image needs postprocessing via `ics-dm-cli` to get
+- document: image needs post processing via `ics-dm-cli` to get
   - mandatory: an `iot-identity-service` configuration (provisioning)
   - mandatory if activated: an `enrollment` configuration
   - optional: an `iot-hub-device-update` configuration